microsoft/iqsharp/README.md

 ```

 To build IQ# from Visual Studio 2017 or later, please use the [`iqsharp.sln`](./iqsharp.sln) solution file.
-To build using the .NET Core SDK, please run `dotnet build iqsharp.sln`.
+To build using the .NET SDK, please run `dotnet build iqsharp.sln`.

 In either case, the IQ# kernel can be installed by using `dotnet run`: